sabob/olive/README.md

 Creating an instance of Olive is easy, simply create a new instance with one of the many constructors.

+_Note:_Olive is thread safe so a single instance  can be created and shared in a multi threaded environment such as a servlet environment.

 ```java
 // By default Olive starts in PRODUCTION mode and automatically caches SQL files it loads
 // Olive also uses the ClasspathResourceLoader by default to load SQL files on the classpath